pritisinghh/Distributed-Key-Value-Store/readme.md

 ## Introduction

 This repository contains the implementation of a distributed multi-consistency key-value store.
 The goal of this programming assignment was to design and implement a system that showcases different consistency schemes using underlying key-value store replicas.
+I have used zeroMQ PUB-SUB architecture to achieve all this consistency model.

 ## Key-Value Store Specification